Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/misc/tianamensort.md

 ## Dont you just think mergeSort and quickSort are too slow?

 [Stalin sort](https://github.com/gustavo-depaula/stalin-sort), currently the worlds fastest sort, is a sort that runs in O(n) time compared to O(logn) used by quickSort and mergeSort.
-Thus, I have invented a new algorythem that sorts any array in O(1) time!
+Thus, I have invented a new algorithm that sorts any array in O(1) time!
 <br></br>

 **My Solution**